cardano-foundation/CIPs/cip-wallet-best-practices/README.md

 ### Acceptance Criteria

+- [ ] Share proposal with all major Cardano wallet providers.
 - [ ]
 - [ ]
-- [ ]

 ### Implementation Plan

+#### Solicitation of feedback

-- [ ] Present this proposal to the Wallets Working Group
+- [x] Present first draft to the Wallets Working Group.
-- [ ] Seek input from at least five wallet implementors
+- [ ] Seek input from at least five wallet implementors.

 ## Copyright